 How will my child be included in activities outside of the classroom including school trips?

 We ensure that all children are offered the opportunity to participate with activities outside of the classroom by making reasonable adjustments to the organisation of these.
-For example, we ensure SEND children have an appropriate level of adult support if going out of school, we organise transport that provides appropriate access and staff complete a comprehensive risk assessment of any excursion to ensure all children are safe and included.
+For example, we ensure children with SEND have an appropriate level of adult support if going out of school, we organise transport that provides appropriate access and staff complete a comprehensive risk assessment of any excursion to ensure all children are safe and included.

 How will All Saints' prepare my child for the transition between the Junior school and Secondary school?

-Children with SEND are given an extensive level of support before they transition to a new school.
+Children with SEND are given an extensive level of support before they transition to a new school/site.
 Their teacher and our SENCo will discuss with secondary colleagues how many transition visits can be arranged over and above those offered to children without SEND.

 Can my child attend All Saints' and then move to Special School Provision?

 Children with SEND that have been issued with an Education, Health and Care plan can attend All Saints' for their Primary education.
 When considering the move to Secondary education, a child can then be assessed for Special School if a parent wished them to attend this type of setting.
 This must be part of a child's EHCP review and the SEND officer at Derbyshire County Council will consult with schools listed on the EHCP.